cherniavskii-mikhail/ToolLoadingProblem/README.md

 MPCA_vs_KTNS_comparison.cpp description:

 1) KTNS() is an implementation of the Keep Tool Needed Soonest algortihm by Jordana Mecler, Anand Subramanian, Thibaut Vidal, see https://doi.org/10.1016/j.cor.2020.105153.
-We use KTNS() asa "base-line" algorithm to compare it with our algorithms MPCA(), MPCA_bitwise() and our bitwise implementation of KTNS called KTNS_bitwise().
+We use KTNS() as a "base-line" algorithm to compare it with our algorithms MPCA(), MPCA_bitwise() and our bitwise implementation of KTNS called KTNS_bitwise().
 2) MPCA() is our new Max Pipe Construction Algorithm proposed in the manuscript.
 3) MPCA_bitwise() is our bitwise implementation of MPCA.
 4) KTNS_bitwise() is our bitwise implementation of KTNS.